Get insider access

 Compared To Other Keyboards

 The ROCCAT Pyro is an excellent gaming keyboard, especially considering its price point.
-It provides similar performance to many other gaming models, offering customizable RGB backlighting, low latency, and macro-programmable keys.
-However, you can only set macros to certain keys instead of any key like on most higher-end models.
+It performs similarly to many other gaming models, offering customizable RGB backlighting and low latency.
+However, you can't program macros as you can on many other gaming keyboards.
 Also, the build quality is lacking due to its ABS keycaps and plastic chassis that exhibits some flex.

 For other options, see our recommendations for the best mechanical keyboards, the best gaming keyboards, and, if you're on a budget, the best cheap mechanical keyboards.